narf9995/Psy-Cats--The-Second-Awakening/README.md

 __Influences__:

- -*The Game of Rat and Dragon* by Cordwainer Smith
+- *The Game of Rat and Dragon* by Cordwainer Smith

- -*American Gods* by Neil Gaiman
+- *American Gods* by Neil Gaiman

- -The Secret World of Cats (FATE)
+- The Secret World of Cats (FATE)

- -Psychonauts
+- Magical Kitties Save the Day (2E)
+- Psychonauts

- -Shadowrun 5e
+- Shadowrun 5e

- -The Veil
+- The Veil
+- Diaspora

- -60’s/70’s Psychedelia & Transhumanism
+- 60’s/70’s Psychedelia & Transhumanism

- -Archetype Theory & Post-Jungian Psychology
+- Archetype Theory & Post-Jungian Psychology

- -“Monomyth” - *Hero w/ a Thousand Faces* by Joseph Campbell
+- “Monomyth” - *Hero w/ a Thousand Faces* by Joseph Campbell

 __Thesis__: